Fried Spicy Chicken

 - Cut the chicken into bite sized pieces.
 It’s tastier to cut the bone in too, and not use boneless cuts.

-- Smash the chilies, coriander roots, garlic, pepper and salt in a stone mortar & pestle until a paste (see picture).
+- Smash the chilies, coriander roots, garlic, pepper and salt in a stone mortar and pestle until a paste (see picture).

 - Fry the paste in the oil on medium-high heat until you sneeze a lot, about 3-4 minutes.